Is election night broken? TV news stuck to old routines amid voting upheaval — and confusion followed.

 On Fox News, Chris Wallace noted on-air early on the evening of Nov.
 3 that swings in the counting were likely, resulting in shifting leads.
 “That’s not anybody stealing the election,” he told viewers.
 “That’s simply the order in which votes are being counted.”

 NBC News created on-screen graphics that showed not just votes already counted but the total number of votes expected in each state, further broken down by the uncounted “early and absentee” portion — an indication of the potential direction of each race.
-MSNBC analyst Steve Kornacki played out the complicated counting dynamics in Pennsylvania — early votes, mail votes, in-person votes, urban vs. rural votes, and combinations of all of them — before concluding, “There are going to be some very, very jarring movements here” depending on which votes were being reported in which county.
+MSNBC analyst Steve Kornacki played out the complicated counting dynamics in Pennsylvania — early votes, mail votes, in-person votes, urban vs. rural votes and combinations of all of them — before concluding, “There are going to be some very, very jarring movements here” depending on which votes were being reported in which county.

 As earnest as these explanatory efforts were, much depended on how closely viewers stayed tuned in, scholars who studied the news media’s coverage said.